cjstewart88/nirc/README.md

 This project is available under the MIT License.
 Feel free to open PRs or issues to help make nirc better.

+## Themes
+Roll your own theme by:

+1. Create a custom `.css` file in the `public/stylesheets/themes` directory.
+2. Update line `11` in `views/index.html` to point to your new theme.
+3. If you're proud of your theme open a PR to include it!

 #### Basic Git Workflow

 1. Clone the repo and cd into the directory: